eskay993/gamefiles/silent-hill-2/README.md

 ### 2. **silent-hill-2-lutris-installer-offline** [ [Download](https://github.com/eskay993/gamefiles/raw/main/silent-hill-2/silent-hill-2-lutris-installer-offline.zip) ]<br>
 Use this offline version if you have already used the Silent Hill 2 Enhanced Edition Online Installer and have everything set up already.
-This version is useful if you want to quickly then install it again at a later stage, or on another machine.
+This version is useful if you want to quickly install it again at a later stage, or on another machine.

 You will need to make a zip of your game folder with Silent Hill 2 Enhanced Edition fully installed.
 The default install location: is: